miklt/EnergyView-FrontEnd/docs/README.md

     * To execute the SCSS linter run `npm run lint:scss`, to execute and solve auto-fixable errors and warnings  run `npm run lint:scss-fix`.
     * To execute the HTML linter run `npm run lint:html`.

+## Build

+### Requirements
+- Docker (ideally v24.0.x+)
+To build the docker image corresponding to this component use make docker-build

+## Deployment

+### Requirements
+- Docker (ideally v24.0.x+)

+Initially, make sure that port 80 is not being used by any other application.
+Use the command *make docker-deploy* to deploy this component.
+Use the command *docker container logs frontend* to inspect the deployment status.

 ## Workflow

 ### Issue creation